robric/wiki-contrail-controller/Baremetal-Support.md

 * Enable OVSDB
 * Set the connection protocol
 * Indicate the interfaces that will be managed via OVSDB
-* Configure switch options with VTEP source (in the example below, we configured it to be lo0.0 – need to ensure that this address is reachable from TSN node)
+* Configure switch options with VTEP source (in the example below, lo0.0 is used – ensure that this address is reachable from TSN node)

+>
-set interfaces lo0 unit 0 family inet address <router-id-reachable-on-ip-fabric>
+* set interfaces lo0 unit 0 family inet address <router-id-reachable-on-ip-fabric>
-set switch-options ovsdb-managed
+* set switch-options ovsdb-managed
-set switch-options vtep-source-interface lo0.0 set protocols ovsdb passive-connection protocol tcp port <port-number>
+* set switch-options vtep-source-interface lo0.0
+* set protocols ovsdb passive-connection protocol tcp port <port-number>
-set protocols ovsdb interfaces <interfaces-to-be-managed-by-ovsdb>
+* set protocols ovsdb interfaces <interfaces-to-be-managed-by-ovsdb>
+>